 Black and white images work well when there is strong contrast in the scene.
 You would think that such strong contrast is missing at night.
 But if you are in the city, you have streetlights and other light sources that create contrast with the dark shadows and sky.

 There is another interesting effect of black and white conversion.
 Consider the exterior of Brussels Central Station, for example.
-The right part of the image has plenty of lights all of different colours.
+The right part of the image has plenty of lights all of different colors.
 Green, yellow, orange and blue – all crammed together.

 6. Architecture with Landscapes